POLICY #10.12

 - The endowment pool (Pool) consists of endowment funds that are not restricted by donors as to the type of Investment.

-- The Pool has a long-term Investment horizon in excess of ten years and essentially in perpetuity with the primary objective of growth of principal over time.
+- Investment of the Pool funds are conducted under the total return concept of in allocating endowment income.
+The Pool has a long-term Investment horizon in excess of ten years and essentially in perpetuity with the primary objective of growth of principal over time.
 Principal growth should ensure that the real purchasing power of the Pool is maintained after inflation, costs, and spending are considered.
-A long-term average annual return of 4% above inflation, as measured by the Consumer Price Index (CPI) is reasonable.
+A long-term average annual return of 8%, as measured by the Consumer Price Index (CPI) is reasonable.
 Hence, the Pool will provide a stable source of financial support for the needs of the University.

 - These Operating Guidelines will designate how the Pool shall be managed.
 Once approved by the Board, the Public Treasurer shall have the authority to manage the Pool within these Guidelines without further authorization from the Board.